Romberger-Stover House

-Romberger-Stover House is a historic home located at Berrysburg, Dauphin County, Pennsylvania.
+Romberger-Stover House is a historic home located at Berrysburg, Dauphin County, Pennsylvania, United States.
 The original house was built in 1842; it is now the rear wing and measures 20 feet by 24 feet.
 The main house was added in 1887.
 It is a two-story, wood-frame Queen Anne-style dwelling measuring 22 feet by 32 feet.
 It features a porch supported by Corinthian order columns.
 The porch was added in 1898.

 It was added to the National Register of Historic Places in 1980.